Documentation Index

-→ Access to modify your Redshift configuration⏱️ Estimated time to finish: 10 minutes.
+→ Access to modify your Redshift configuration as a superuser⏱️ Estimated time to finish: 10 minutes.

-→ Access to modify your Redshift configuration⏱️ Estimated time to finish: 10 minutes.
+→ Access to modify your Redshift configuration as a superuser⏱️ Estimated time to finish: 10 minutes.

 Data we collect